School of Engineering

 Current Research and Scholarly InterestsJohn's research interests include the theoretical design and experimental implementation of dielectric metasurface platforms to interact with light for enhancing electromagnetic near fields that possess enhanced chiral character greater than circularly polarized light for molecular detection, advanced spectroscopies, and spin- and valleytronic integration.

 Masters Student in Computer Science, admitted Autumn 2011

-I am currently building WebTorrent <http://webtorrent.io>, a streaming BitTorrent client for the browser, powered by WebRTC.
-Before that, I built PeerCDN <https://peercdn.com>, a peer-to-peer content delivery network to makes sites faster and cheaper, which was recently acquired by Yahoo.
+Before that, I built PeerCDN, a peer-to-peer content delivery network to makes sites faster and cheaper, which was acquired by Yahoo.

 At Stanford, I taught computer science for 6 quarters to students in Stanford's CS 198 program, and was a teaching assistant for CS107: Computer Organization and Systems.
 I organized lots of sweet computing-related events as president of Stanford's Association for Computing Machinery chapter.

-In my free time, I work on StudyNotes <http://www.apstudynotes.org>, a website to help students study better.
+In my free time, I continue to maintain StudyNotes, a website to help students study better.
 I started it in high school and have been maintaining it ever since.
 For a sample, check out some AP US History notes or college essays.

-I like long-distance running, basketball, music (playing and listening), anime, and games (counter-strike is my favorite).
+I like long-distance running, traveling, vapourwave, anime, and games (counter-strike is still my favorite).